 Cancellation Isn’t Optimal

-First, certain types of coverage are essential even when your car is parked firmly in the garage.
+First, certain types of coverage are essential even when your car is parked in the garage.
 Comprehensive coverage is an example: it protects against theft, vandalism, fire, severe weather, branches falling from above and most other perils that aren’t related to a collision.

 Another reason not to cancel your car insurance is that your various insurance policies should all work together as an interconnected layer of protection.
 Canceling car insurance altogether may have ripple effects on other types of coverage.
 For example, if you have an umbrella policy, you typically are required to carry an auto policy as well.

 Finally, keep in mind that if you need to drive the uninsured vehicle at any time, you’ll be breaking the law.
 You always must have state-minimum levels of coverage when you’re on the road, even if you’re just taking a quick trip to the grocery store.
-Not to mention the incredible level of financial risk you open yourself up to by driving an uninsured car.
+Not to mention the incredible level of financial risk you expose yourself to by driving an uninsured car.

 One option is to pause your insurance instead of canceling it outright.
 This is also known as suspending coverage.
 While this is a good alternative to canceling coverage, most insurance companies restrict how often you can do suspend the policy, and for how long.
 For example, the insurance company may require that you suspend your coverage for at least 60 days or more, and they may not allow you to do this more than once per year.
 If you attempt to suspend your coverage too often or for too-brief periods of time, your insurance company may drop you.

 Once again, the best first step is to call your insurance agent, and discuss options prior to making any moves to change the coverage.

 – Written by Matt Forrest, last updated in December 2022.